millibeckers/qcsf-program/README.md

   /**
    * Director's notes
    *
-   * Injected into the document as HTML - so HTML tags can be used.
-Newlines must be made with `<br/>`s etc.
-   */
+   * Director's notes are parsed as GitHub-style markdown with line breaks preserved */
   directorsNotes: string;
   /**